 The social media facade was part of the story

 Shanann Watts was the queen of positivity on Facebook.
-Her posts were filled with love notes to her husband, videos of the kids dancing, and updates about her growing family.
+Her posts were filled with love notes to her husband.
+They included videos of the kids dancing.
+She also shared updates about her growing family.
 To her friends and followers, she embodied success and happiness.

 Watching it feels unbearably intimate